I Overview about the I4C Scheme

 - Forensic analysis and investigation of cybercrime as a result of new digital technology and techniques.

-- Develop a centre to support investigation process.
-NCFL and associated Central Forensic Science Laboratory to be well-equipped and well-staffed in order to engage in analysis and investigation activities to keep-up with new technical developments, using which a completely new kind of cybercrime might have been committed.
+- A centre to support investigation process.
+NCFL and associated Central Forensic Science Laboratory to be well-equipped and well-staffed in order to engage in analysis and investigation activities to keep-up with new technical developments.

 5. National Cybercrime Training Centre (NCTC)

-- National Cybercrime Training Centre (NCTC) will be setup to focus on standardization of course curriculum focused on cybercrimes, impact containment and investigations, imparting practical cybercrime detection, containment and reporting trainings on simulated cyber environments.
+- Standardization of course curriculum focused on cybercrimes, impact containment and investigations, imparting practical cybercrime detection, containment and reporting trainings on simulated cyber environments.

-- Development of Massive Open Online Course to be delivered on a cloud based training platform.
+- Development of Massive Open Online Course on a cloud based training platform.

 - National Cybercrime Training Centre to also focus on establishing Cyber Range for advanced simulation and training on cyber-attack and investigation of such cybercrimes.